-In order to ensure accommodations for testing, students must notify their professors of the need at the beginning of the semester by supplying each professor with their letters of accommodations from the SDS office.
-If students choose to wait to notify their professors, they are required to give their professors one week’s notice before a test, in order to receive accommodations.
+In order to ensure accommodations for testing, students must notify their professors of the need at the beginning of the semester by registering with Student Disability Services, followed by logging into MyMichiganTech and completing the Request Accommodations form.
+Students must provide their instructors at least five business days' notice before a test, in order to receive accommodations.
 Last-minute requests for test accommodations cannot be supported by the SDS office.
 (A business day is Monday -- Friday, 8:00 a.m. -- 5:00 p.m., not counting holidays.)

 The ADA does not excuse the inappropriate behavior of students.

 - A student is not otherwise qualified if he/she cannot comply with the institutional code of conduct or if he/she poses a serious risk of harm to self or others.

 - An institution may discipline a student with a disability for engaging in misconduct if it would impose the same discipline on a student without a disability.

 - Misconduct due to not taking prescribed medication does not have to be accommodated.

 The use of service animals at Michigan Tech—including in housing—is in compliance with the ADA, the Rehabilitation Act, and the Fair Housing Act.

 Michigan Tech retains the right to determine if an animal is being used as a service provider.
 Signs of a service animal include the following: